I only have two knives that I use in the kitchen. Edit: not any more, read future posts.

 I bought this combination 220/1000 water whetstone from Kitchen Warehouse recently and was amazed at the results.
 At just over $100 AUD it was a bit of an investment for something you won’t use very often but I am so glad I bought it.
 Edit: I use it a lot now.

 So, how do you use a whetstone properly?
 They must be hard right?
 I am kicking myself that I didn’t do this earlier out of similar thoughts.
 Happy to say I was wrong.

 I want to show as much original content on this blog as possible but I couldn’t do better than this instructional YouTube video in a million years.
 It even shows you how to maintain the stone itself.

 For maintenance I am going to use my pull through knife sharpener every 10 or so uses and a steel every use to keep the knife edge straight.
-This is because kinks in the knife edge cause it to drag and hence reduce the cutting power.
+The latter is because kinks in the knife edge cause it to drag and hence reduce the cutting efficiency.

 I can also recommend protective sheaths to stop the knife edge being nicked or nicking you in between uses.

 Once last thing.
 Always wash and dry your knives carefully and never put them in the dishwasher.

 Please consider subscribing to a weekly email summary of our posts or check us out on Facebook @growitcatchitcookit.